 - 1 tablespoon vanilla

-- 2 cups grated zucchini with skins and all (Raymond reminded me to wring out the wetness)
+- 2 cups grated zucchini with skins and all (wring out the wetness)

 - 3 cups flour (I use bread flour)

 Preheat your oven to 350 degrees.
 Cream the sugar, oil, and eggs.
 Combine the spices and vanilla, the zucchini, and the flour with the creamed mixture.
 This recipe is so old it says to sift the flour, but I didn't.
 I filled TWO one-pound loaf pans.
 I bake my smaller loaves for about 50-60 minutes or until a toothpick comes out clean.

 This is the size bread pan I used to make my bread and also to make this zucchini bread.
 My favorite size bread pan.